 Does cooler weather affect the way PC-Woody® cures?

 PC-Woody® will require additional time to cure at cooler temperatures.
 Temperatures below 50° F may require a heat source such as a heat lamp to accelerate the curing.
 It is not recommended to apply PC-Woody® at temperatures at or below freezing.
 Very cold temperatures will pause the reaction until temperatures rise.

-How soon after application of the PC-Rot Terminator® can the PC-Woody® be applied?
+How soon after application of wood hardener can the PC-Woody® be applied?

-It is best to wait until PC-Rot Terminator® has fully soaked into the wood before applying PC-Woody® but it is not necessary to wait until PC-Rot Terminator® has fully cured.
+It is best to wait until the hardener has fully soaked into the wood before applying PC-Woody® but it is not necessary to wait until the hardener has fully cured.

 The PC-Woody® part B is not drying.